ByAUJay

 - TON gas/storage

-- Launch cost flat gas (VM) and price per gas unit plus storage (per bit/cell) define your steady‑state OpEx; hash cells cheaply and keep state sparse. (docs.ton.org)
+- Launching flat gas (VM) costs and the price of each gas unit plus storage (per bit/cell) are what really determine your ongoing costs.
+So, make sure to hash those cells affordably and keep everything organized with sparse states.
+Check out the details here: (docs.ton.org)

 Bottom line

-If you’d like 7Block Labs to run a short discovery sprint, we can stand up a proof‑of‑concept on either stack in two weeks, with hard metrics on throughput, fee curves, and user conversion—so you can pick your stack with confidence.
+If you're ready to get things rolling with a quick discovery sprint at 7Block Labs, we can whip up a proof-of-concept on either stack in just two weeks.
+You'll walk away with solid metrics on throughput, fee curves, and user conversion--giving you the insights you need to choose your stack with confidence.

 Like what you're reading?
 Let's build together.